 - Details of other parties involved in the accident (including telephone number, address and vehicle registration)

 - The contact details of any witnesses – this will help prove the accident was not your fault

 - A note of any road conditions that may have contributed to the accident

-- Photographic evidence – if you have a camera phone, make sure you take as many pictures as you can of both vehicles involved in the accident
+- Photographic evidence – if you have a camera phone, make sure you take as many pictures as you can of all vehicles involved in the accident

 Following the crash, it is vital that you receive medical attention, even if you believe you are unharmed.
 Not only is this important for your health, but a doctor’s report can also be used in your car crash claim.

 Chat to Accident Advice Helpline about a car crash claim